larsgrefer/dart-sass-java/README.md

 String css = compileSuccess.getCss();
 ```

 Files form WebJars can be also imported directly from SCSS files.
-Let'say for example that we would like to customize Bootstrap with our favourite colors.
+Let'say for example that we would like to customize Bootstrap with our favorite colors.
 We could create a custom SCSS file (let's say src/main/resources/custom-bootstrap.scss) with this content:

 ```
 //VARIABLE OVERRIDING